- Do you have a minimum order?

 It is possible, but not as flexible as files generated in true design programs.
 If your art is one color and very simple, it may work if you can generate a PDF file from your Word document and send us that.
 Before generating the PDF, be sure to turn everything to black.

 Our plates can hold very fine, small type.
 As typefaces can vary in size, it’s impossible to name a minimum point size.
 If you feel you might be pushing the limits, please send a pdf and we’ll let you know if it works.
 The biggest issue around very small type is whether it is placed with larger, heavier elements in the design.
 It is difficult to keep fine type clean and crisp when it is placed next to something that requires a lot more ink to look good.

 Double-sided printing is possible but problematic with letterpress because of the show-through of the impression.
 We can control how hard the type is impressed into the paper, but the paper is squeezed between the plate and the tympan, so any pressure applied to one side affects the other.
-In general, double-sided artwork that has light coverage where the elements don’t back each other up precisely.
+In general, double-sided should work with artwork that has light coverage where the elements don’t back each other up precisely.
 Otherwise, compromises need to be made to balance the amount of impression with the amount it shows through on the other side.
 Using heavier papers helps, but doesn’t completely solve the problem all by itself.

 While we are open to challenges, in general, no, we cannot print on those things.

 At present we do not have an apprenticeship or internship program.
 While we appreciate the interest in our little shop, offering a program like this is not something we’re able to do currently.
 We will update this page when that changes.

 We offer film output services, but not platemaking.
 Our film processor is more efficient when it is used in volume so we welcome film orders, but making plates takes time that we would rather spend printing.
 Here are three good sources of film and plates:

 - In San Francisco, contact Logos Graphics.